ivanklak/theory/JS_theory.md

 **Context In Classes transmited using `new` operator**

+Contex in function decloration: `this` refers to the place **where the function was called**

+Contex in function expression: `this` refers to the place **where the function was created**

 **Errow functions**

 - don't create a new context, but refers to the endclosing function context, which in some cases might be a `window` object.

 `this` in the function expression refers to parent scope, looking for variables.

+When a function is called as **a method of an object**, the `this` keyword used in this function takes the value of the object in relation to which the method is called.

 ```js
 const car = {